 Students are welcome to bring their own laptops to school.
+If a student prefers not to bring his or her personal laptop to school, YHSO will loan a laptop.

 Laptops or tablets may be used only 1) inside the classroom; 2) under the supervision of a teacher or administrator; 3) during instructional class time as part of the lesson.